couchdeveloper/FutureLib/README.md

 `func fold<U>(initial: U, combine T throws -> U) -> Future<U>`

-For a sequence of futures `Future<T>` returns a new future `Future<U>`  which will be completed with the result of the function `combine` repeatedly applied to  the success value for each future in `self` and the accumulated value  initialized with `initial`.
+For a sequence of futures `Future<T>` returns a new future `Future<U>`  which will be completed with the result of the function `combine` repeatedly applied to  the success value for each future in `self` and the accumulated value  initialised with `initial`.

 That is, it transforms a `SequenceOf<Future<T>>` into a `Future<U>` whose result is the combined value of the success values of each future.